prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 Check back in your browser to ensure your page looks the same as it did before.

-> NOTE: If you do not see the styles applied, the most common reason is that you may have incorrectly specified the wrong CSS file path.
+> NOTE: If you do not see the styles applied, the most common reason is that you may have specified the wrong CSS file path.

 Much better!
 This approach results in files that are easier to read and more organized than the previous approaches.
 It is also more organized in the sense that the structural logic is separated from the style logic.